holadepo/docs/software/upgrade-astro-cli.md

 After you complete these steps, upgrade to Astro CLI v1.0+ by following the instructions in [Install the CLI](install-cli.md).

+## New Features

+### New `astro dev restart` command to test local changes.

+`astro dev restart` will restart your local Astro project

+### New Command to Run DAG Unit Tests with pytest

+You can now run custom unit tests for all DAGs in your Astro project with `astro dev pytest`, a new Astro CLI command that uses pytest, a common testing framework for Python.
+As part of this change, new Astro projects created via astrocloud dev init now include a tests directory, which includes one example pytest built by Astronomer.
+In addition to running tests locally, you can also run pytest as part of the Astro deploy process.
+More information in [Release Notes](https://docs.astronomer.io/astro/cli-release-notes#new-command-to-run-dag-unit-tests-with-pytest)

+### New Command to Parse DAGs for Errors

+New `astro dev parse` command that allows you to run a basic test against your Astro project to ensure that your DAGs are able to to render in the Airflow UI. `astro deploy` now automatically applies tests from astrocloud dev parse to your Astro project before completing the deploy process.
+More information in [Release Notes](https://docs.astronomer.io/astro/cli-release-notes#new-command-to-parse-dags-for-errors)

 ## Breaking Changes

 This topic contains all information related to breaking changes included in Astro CLI v1.0+ relative to Astro CLI v0.28 and below.